mecRobLabUniud/franka_emika_ws/README.md

 * **Panda Robot**

 ## Initialize the robot
-Switch on the robot controller manually
+Switch on the robot controller manually.
-Set Ethernet(enp4s0) on the top-right corner of the screen to "Right robot" On Chrome, search the Desk page by digiting ip "172.16.0.2" in the URL search bar Click the "Unlock" icon under the section "Joints" in the right side of the page If the robot light is blue, robot is ready to work
+Set Ethernet(enp4s0) on the top-right corner of the screen to "Right robot".
+On Chrome, search the Desk page by digiting ip "172.16.0.2" in the URL search bar.
+Click the "Unlock" icon under the section "Joints" in the right side of the page.
+If the robot light is blue, robot is ready to work.
-If the robot light is white, robot is in free-ride mode, and you got to unlock the change mode button on the desk To move robot in free-ride mode you got to grab the end effector and press at the same time the two buttons placed on it Then you can move the robot as yuo want by pulling and pushing it
+If the robot light is white, robot is in free-ride mode, and you got to unlock the change mode button on the desk.
+To move robot in free-ride mode you got to grab the end effector and press at the same time the two buttons placed on it.
+Then you can move the robot as yuo want by pulling and pushing it.

 ## Connection between PCs
-Connect one side of the ethernet cable to the port on the Windows PC and the other side to the lower port on this PC On this PC, set Ethernet(enp3s0) on the top-right corner of the screen to "UDP connection" On this PC, to check the connection, write on terminal:
+Connect one side of the ethernet cable to the port on the Windows PC and the other side to the lower port on this PC.
+On this PC, set Ethernet(enp3s0) on the top-right corner of the screen to "UDP connection".
+On this PC, to check the connection, write on terminal:
 ```shell script
 ping 172.16.1.1